 - All abbreviations used must be written out at first use.

 - Simplify complex mathematical formulas.
 Avoid symbols (Greek, mathematical, etc.).
 E.g. Instead of IFN-ß, use IFN-beta; instead of 10², use 10^2; instead of x≥2, use x>=2.

 - A maximum of 3 images can be inserted per abstract.
 Images can only be submitted in JPG or PNG format.
-EAN may adjust tables or figures to fit files for final publication.
+EAN may adjust tables or figures to fit for final publication.
 Tables must be submitted as a separate graphic file.
 Tables and images do not affect word count.